 Where can I get my passport before my cruise?

 Keep in mind that if your cruise is next week you will not be able to get your passport in time and you should just use your photo ID and birth certificate (as long as it’s a closed-loop cruise).
-Give yourself a couple months at least so you don’t miss your cruise date.
-Since you have to send out your social security card to get your passport, we don’t advise you send off for a passport if the time for departure is less than a couple months.
+However, there are some companies that will expedite passports in as little as 24 hours for a costly fee.
+Since you have to send out your birth certificate to get your passport, we don’t advise you send off for a passport if the time for departure is less than a two months.

 You can find places that will help you get started with your passport application by checking out this government website http://iafdb.travel.state.gov/.
 Just enter your zip code and you will find places that will take photos for your passport and give you the information you need to get started.